-Step 1: Safety Precautions and Prepare
+Step 1 - Take Safety Precautions and Prepare

 In addition to turning off gas or electricity you need to also turn off any water supply valves to the water heater, both the cold water inlet and the hot water exit pipes.
 Expel the water from the tank by hooking a hose to the outlet and draining into a floor drain or outside.
 Attach the hose to the sillcock valve that can be found on the bottom of the tank, and then open the valve.

-Step 2: Inspect Your Water Heater
+Step 2 - Inspect Your Water Heater

 Wipe up any water from the floor and from the fixtures around the water heater.
 After you have the fixtures dry you can trace the connections and the base of the water heater with your hand or eyes and determine where the water is leaking from.

-Step 3: Fixing Leaky Pipe
+Step 3 - Fix Leaky Pipe

 Using the two wrenches, tighten the connector.
 If this does not resolve the leak, put a bucket under the pipe to catch any water and open the connection.
-Wrap Teflon tape around the male threaded end of the pipe three times tightly so the shape of the threads is evident, and then reconnect the two sides of the pipe.
+Wrap Teflon tape around the male threaded end of the pipe tightly three times so the shape of the threads is evident, and then reconnect the two sides of the pipe.
 Turn the water back on and verify that the leak has been corrected.

-Step 4: Leaky Water Valve
+Step 4 - Fix Leaky Water Valve

-Step 5: Finish and Test
+Step 5 - Finish and Test

 Make sure you have removed the garden hose and closed the sillcock.
 Starting with the hot water output valve, open all the valves and check for leaks.
 If you find that there is no more leaking of water from each of the fittings and valves you have successfully relieved your system from leaks.
 A hot water unit is a closed system that should never leak and should hold pressure to help water flow through your pipes and to your faucets.
 After you repair your leaks you will find improved water pressure.